Stayl045/stephans-code-journal/README.md

 - I should practie on my own time with Ash's Gist to create some routing JavaScript files that route/render on the main page.
 - I should look into the various methods to pull data with APIs

+### StoryBlok Help

+- When grabbing nested component, use `v-for` as its loops through stuff easier

+### Group Project Notes

+- Could make an advertisment website of your web development profile

+1. Plan the website first
+2. What is this websites objectives
+3. Who is this website for
+4. Plan content
+5. Roles of responsibility of each team member

+Group 3:

+- Stephan, Josh, and Maha
+- Can be in two sections:
+  - Planned Roles
+  - Completed Roles

+6. Create some ground rules for our project
+7. How we handle the passing
+8. style guide

+- fonts and colors

+9. Guidelines:

+- Plugins with the same rules such as eslin and prettier

+- Charter

+  - Obligations
+  - Goals
+  - Roles that we are all playing
+    - What each of use are going to do

+- Use hackmd

+### Kanban Guide

+#### Plan

+- in any github repo

+1. Go into projects
+2. Clcik New Project, now beta
+3. Name the project
+4. Choose template: Can be basic kanban
+5. Add columns when needed